Optimization of GNN Training Through Half-precision: Evaluations

 \subsection{Kernel Evaluation}

-In this section, we focus on individual kernel performances compared to established DGL/Cusparse kernel performance and compare with our results.
+This section focuses on individual kernel performances compared to established DGL/Cusparse kernels.

-\subsubsection{SpMM Runtime}
+\subsubsection{\textbf{SpMM Runtime}}

 DGL uses Cusparse for SpMMve.
 We measure the runtime for feature sizes 32 and 64.
 We compared our runtime against the Cusparse half-precision.
 Fig.~\ref{exp-dgl-halfgnn-spmm-sddmmm} shows the comparative speedup.
-We can observe that the speedup is massive for all datasets compared to the Cusparse.
-Furthermore, these speedups are consistent over feature sizes 32, and 64. {\halfgnn} SpMMve achieves over $64\times$ runtime speedup in some cases, while achieving on average $22.89\times$.
+We can observe that the speedup is massive for all datasets compared to Cusparse.
+Furthermore, these speedups are consistent over feature sizes 32 and 64. {\halfgnn} SpMMve achieves over $64\times$ runtime speedup in some cases, while achieving an average $22.89\times$ speedup.

-These speedups are observed due to two reasons: a) better design of half-precision kernel by {\halfgnn} which we have explored separately in \cref{sec.exp.microbenchmark}, and b) huge performance degradation by Cusparse half-precision library compared to its own float-based SpMM as discussed earlier in Fig.~\ref{fig-float-half-spmm}.
-Indeed, the huge speedup is due to the latter, as our additional measurement shows that {\halfgnn} achieves a more realistic $2.52\times$ speedup over Cusparse-float.
+These speedups are observed for two reasons. \textit{Firstly}, Cusparse half-precision SpMM introduces huge performance degradation compared to its own float-based SpMM as discussed earlier in Fig.~\ref{fig-float-half-spmm}.
+Indeed, our additional measurement shows that {\halfgnn} achieves a more realistic $2.52\times$ average speedup over Cusparse-float (not plotted). \textit{Secondly}, {\halfgnn} design (\cref{sec.optimization.spmm}) through its better data-load performance, increased computation throughput due to half2 usage, removal of atomic writes, workload balancing, etc., improves the {\halfgnn} kernel runtime.

+To confirm, Fig.~\ref{exp-SpMM-sm-memory} plots a few performance counters using the Nvidia Nsight Compute (NCU) tool. {\halfgnn} achieves 80.92\% average \textit{utilization of memory bandwidth} compared to 20.22\% in Cusparse-half (which is used by DGL-half) and 51.99\% in Cusparse-float (which is used by DGL-float).
+The results show that {\halfgnn} has better data-load performance than DGL-half and DGL-float.